-Given reduced cash outflow from operations, our existing cash and cash equivalents and the new revolving credit facility, we believe there is sufficient liquidity to meet our current and planned financial obligations in the foreseeable future.
+As at December 31, 2021, cash was \$6,082,289.
+Given the existing cash and cash equivalents balance, we believe there is sufficient liquidity to meet our current and planned financial obligations in the foreseeable future.
 Our future financing requirements will depend on many factors including our growth rate, subscription renewal activity, the timing and extent of spending to support development of our platform, and the expansion of sales and marketing activities.
-While we currently expect that we will have sufficient cash flow for us to continue operations in our present form, there is a risk that we may not be able to obtain sufficient other additional financing or that such arrangements may result in dilution to existing shareholders.
+Our TD revolving facility matures on October 30, 2023 and while we currently expect that we will have sufficient cash flow for us to continue operations in our present form, there is a risk that we may not be able to obtain sufficient other additional financing or that such arrangements may result in dilution to existing shareholders.
 Turmoil and uncertainty in the financial and business markets may impact our ability to raise additional financing proceeds and the terms related to the financing.
 The Board of Directors has not established capital benchmarks or other targets.
+See "Forward Looking Statements" above.